PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ```

-So in order to require either of a set of packages, you had to modify each of them to introduce the new capability.
+So in order to require one of a set of packages, you had to modify each of them to introduce the new capability.
 That was a lot of extra effort and might not have always been possible.

 Nowadays, using boolean dependencies, you can just simply add